ValeriiaMur/React-Instagram-Clone/README.md

 # React-Instagram-Clone
 React Instagram Clone that renders 2 posts using the static JSON Data.
 Both Posts can be liked and commented.
-Search bar is not functional yet.

 ![instagram](5.png)